technicalguru/backup/CONFIGURATION.md

 ## Kubernetes MySqlAutoDiscover Module

 This module uses the Kubernetes API to find services matching a defined set of labels.
-As databases are usually accessed through services this is the better approach to find databases.
-The module then exports each service using Kubernetes Jobs.
+As databases are usually accessed through services this is the better approach to find databases and export.

 ```json
 	"modules" : {